nsidc/git-training/doc/glossary.md

 ## Remote

-A remote is just another git repository living on another computer that is accessible over the network using the git protocol.
+A remote is just another git repository living on another computer (for the purposes of this course) that is accessible over the network using the Git protocol.
 In other words, it's another repository online that you can talk to using the `git` CLI.

 When you clone a repository, a remote is created called `origin` that points at the original repository you cloned (e.g. from GitHub or BitBucket).